nour-s/fleet-management/readme.md

 I also made those assumptions:

-- Package starts with "P"
+- Packages' barcode start with "P"
-- Sack ends with "C"
+- Sacks' barcode start with "C"
-- The package takes the state `Loaded Into Sack` when loaded into the sack even though the requirments mentioned:
+- The package takes the state `Loaded Into Sack` when loaded into the sack even though the requirements mentioned:

   `Shipments take “created” state when they are first created, switch to “loaded” state when they are loaded into a sack, and switch to “unloaded” when they are unloaded at the delivery point.`

 - The Sack takes the state “loaded” when it is loaded into a vehicle explicitly, there was no mention of such a case (apart from listing it in the Sack state table).
 - You will validate the state of shipment `P8988000120` manually (since I'm using an in-memory database this won't be easy, and requires some debugging.
-- The system is missing some edge cases handling such as unloading an unloaded shipment.
+- The system is missing some edge case handling such as unloading an unloaded shipment

 #### Tools I used